awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 ## Footer structure<a name="footer-structure"></a>

 When the [algorithms with signing](algorithms-reference.md) are used, the message format contains a footer\.
 The message footer contains a signature calculated over the message header and body\.
 The following table describes the fields that form the footer\.
 The bytes are appended in the order shown\.
+The message footer structure is the same in message format versions 1 and 2\.

 **Footer Structure**